ossf/fuzz-introspector/README.md

 # Fuzz introspector

+Fuzz introspector is a tool to help fuzzer developers to get an understanding of their fuzzer’s performance and identify any potential blockers.
+Fuzz introspector aggregates the fuzzers’ functional data like coverage, hit frequency, entry points, etc to give the developer a birds eye view of their fuzzer.
+This helps with identifying fuzz bottlenecks and blockers and eventually helps in developing better fuzzers.

 High-level goals:
 - Show fuzzing-relevant data about each function in a given project
 - Show reachability of fuzzer(s)